-Suicide bomber kills separatist fighters in Yemen's Aden - witnesses
+Suicide bomber kills separatist fighters in Yemen's Aden: witnesses

-ADEN (Reuters) - A suicide bomber on a motorcycle killed six southern separatist fighters on Friday on the outskirts of the Yemeni city of Aden, the site of a surge of violence that had complicated the near five-year-old war and undermined peace efforts.
+ADEN (Reuters) - A suicide bomber on a motorcycle killed six southern separatist fighters on the outskirts of the Yemeni city of Aden on Friday, witnesses said, part of a surge of violence that has complicated a near five-year-old war and undermined U.N. peace efforts.

-No group immediately claimed responsibility for the assault on the patrol from the Security Belt group, part of a separatist front fighting Yemeni government forces - who were once their allies in the broader war - for control of the city.
+Islamic State claimed responsibility for the attack on a patrol of Security Belt forces, a separatist front fighting Yemeni government forces for control of the port city.

-The separatists and the government are both part of a Saudi-led coalition battling the Iran-aligned Houthi movement, which took over most of Yemen’s cities in 2014.
+The separatists and the Yemeni government forces are both part of a Saudi-led coalition battling the Iran-aligned Houthi movement, which took over most of Yemen’s cities in 2014,

 But the separatists broke with the government this month, accused it of ties to Islamists and seized its temporary base of Aden on Aug.
 10.

-The rift has exposed deep rifts in the coalition - the Saudis back the government while the United Arab Emirates, the alliance’s second-biggest backer, funds and arms Security Belt and other southern separatist forces.
+The fighting since then has exposed deep rifts in the coalition - the Saudis back the government while the United Arab Emirates, the alliance’s second-biggest backer, funds and arms Security Belt and other southern separatist forces.

+Militant groups have also sought to take advantage of the turmoil.
+Islamic State has claimed responsibility for a series of attacks during the war, though there was no independent confirmation of its involvement in Friday’s blast.

 The suicide bomber struck in Aden’s northern Dar Saad neighborhood a day after the UAE raised the stakes by carrying out air strikes against government forces in southern Yemen.